PyconUK/ConferenceScheduler/docs/tutorial/index.rst

 doesn't clash with :code:`Workshop 1`.
 Similarly, the :code:`Boardgame` does not clash with :code:`Workshop 2`.

-You will also note that in any given session, talks share at least one tag.
-This is another constraint of the model; if you find that your schedule has no solutions you can adjust it by re-categorising your talks (or giving them all a single category).
+You will also note that no two events with the same tags are on at the same time.
+Tags allow for a quick way to batch define unavailability.

 Avoiding room overcrowding
 --------------------------